The competitive threat of nations just a pseudo fear among countries

 This piece was written out of my concern that the (mis-)use of the competitiveness terminology might lead Indonesian (and ASEAN) policymakers to 'compete' on artificial 'competitiveness-improving' policies due to the supposed 'threat' from China.
 It was also a nod to Paul Krugman's piece on Foreign Affairs on the topic.

-(5 January 2004, )I returned recently from a conference of ASEAN economists on competitiveness.
+(5 January 2004, The Jakarta Post)I returned recently from a conference of ASEAN economists on competitiveness.
 Talk of the "China threat" loomed large -- hardly any discussion went by without a mention of how ASEAN should respond to China's increasing international competitiveness.

 Throughout the conference, I began to worry about semantics.
 Among economists, the accepted use of the term "competitiveness" applies to firms.
 "National competitiveness," on the other hand, is a term that is, at best, imprecise and, at worst, misleading.
 Nations do not really compete with each other and when a country increases its "competitiveness," its supposed "rival" can actually benefit.